 (Body shape and physical characteristics)

 - Aggression is a problem in this breed

-- Hip dysplasia (malformation of the hip joints causing pain, disability and chronic arthritis): breed mean score 9.7 (parents should be lower) Very high incidence in this breed – 30 -50%.
+- Hip dysplasia: breed mean score 9.7 (parents should be lower) Very high incidence in this breed – 30 -50%.

-- Eye Disease: Multifocal Retinal Dysplasia (MRD) (litter screening) (severe cases are visually impaired); Progressive retinal atrophy (PRA) (gradual loss of vision) (annual testing)
+- Eye Disease: Multifocal Retinal Dysplasia (MRD) (litter screening); Progressive retinal atrophy (PRA) (annual testing)

 DNA Tests Available